Want to learn how to hula hoop? Here is our simple guide.

 So you’re intrigued and you want to learn hula hoop dance but you have no idea where to start.
 It’s likely that you haven’t picked up or played with a hula hoop in 20 some odd years.

 That’s okay!
-If you are unsure if you can hoop around your waist, or if you are SURE that you CAN’T hoop around your waist, then all you need is the right size hula hoop.
+If you can’t currently hula hoop or don’t know if you can, then all you need is the right size hula hoop.

 Let me just put this out there right now: it’s incredibly difficult for an adult to learn hula hoop dance using a child’s hoop that you get from the toy aisle at Walmart.
 Children’s hoops are too light, too small, and simply put, not made for fully grown human beings.

-Big heavy hoops are slower and easier to hoop with.
+Big hoops with a little bit of weight are slower and easier to hoop with.
 They give you more time to learn the rhythm and movement for hooping.

 Even after 6 years of hooping, I go back to my big ol’ cadillac of a hoop when I need a slow, cruisey, hooping session.
 When I just can’t get a trick or movement down, its slow, steady movement is there to give me the time and space I need to learn.